top of page

 1940 Oscars

 Here is an alphabetical list of the movies I watched this year with a quick review and score.
-After I've watched them all, I'll give my opinion as to who should have won each Oscar.
+Click here to see who I think the winners of each Oscar should have been.

 Babes in Arms